albrechtcolia/the-c-programming-language-solutions/readme.md

 - 03 - Hexadecimal to decimal converter
 - 04 - Alternate version of squeeze function
 - 05 - Occurrence finder
+- 06 - Setting bits at a position n
+- 07 - Setting bits at a position n inverted

 <b>Chapter 03</b>
 - Under development.